 There are multiple options available for the hire of non-immigrant employees.
-The most common immigration categories supported by IES without the assistance of outside immigration counsel are the following:
+The most common immigration categories supported by CGE without the assistance of outside immigration counsel are the following:

-- B-1 Visitor Visa & Visa Waiver (payment limited to honoraria)

-- F-1 Student

-- H-1B Specialty Occupation Worker (standard and required)
+- B-1 Visitor Visa & Visa Waiver (payment limited to honoraria) - F-1 Student (including OPT and STEM OPT) - H-1B Specialty Occupation Worker (standard and required) - J-1 Exchange Visitor (Research Scholar, Professor, and Short-Term Scholar) - J-1 Student - TN NAFTA/USMCA Professionals

-- J-1 Scholar

-- J-1 Student

-- TN NAFTA Professionals

-Each of these immigration categories is very different and employing departments and units must consult with appropriate IES staff to determine which, if any, may be used to satisfy employment needs.
+Each of these immigration categories is very different and employing departments and units must consult with appropriate CGE staff to determine which, if any, may be used to satisfy employment needs.